misiektoja/spotify_monitor/README.md

 2. That person has enabled listening activity sharing in Spotify.

 The setup wizard checks whether the monitoring account follows the target.
 It can send the follow request after you confirm.
 To follow manually, open the target's profile in the Spotify desktop or mobile app.
 You can use **Share** > **Copy link to profile** and paste the complete link into the wizard.
 You do not need to extract the user ID.
 See [Following the Monitored User](https://misiektoja.github.io/spotify_monitor/configuration/#following-the-monitored-user).

-Firefox import is the recommended login path for local and container installs.
-See [Container Operation](https://misiektoja.github.io/spotify_monitor/usage/#import-firefox-into-container-authentication) for the host-specific import commands.

 <a id="common-commands"></a>
 ## Common Commands